 With hundreds of performances at all sorts of venues, attendees of this festival will be spoilt for choice.
 Founded in 1994 and still going strong, the festival was born of the conviction that everyone should have access to theatre.
 The festival’s name refers implicitly to 1,000 pesos – the starting price of tickets in the festival’s early years.
 This figure is higher now because of inflation but tickets are still far below the traditionally high prices of theatre, and some shows at the festival can be attended for free.

 Lollapalooza Chile (March)

-The Chilean edition of this famous music festival has its roots in the original Lollapalooza festival held annually in the US.
-Chile’s Lollapalooza definitely holds its own, attracting hundreds of thousands of festival goers each year and playing host to the best music acts from Chile and beyond.
+The Chilean edition of this famous music festival has its roots in the original Lollapalooza festival in the US.
+Chile’s version of Lollapalooza definitely holds its own, attracting hundreds of thousands of festival goers each year and playing host to the best music acts from Chile and beyond.
 A wide spectrum of musical genres is represented at the festival including rock, pop, dance and rap.

 Fitness buffs in Santiago will relish the opportunity to test themselves during the annual Santiago Marathon.
 With plenty of spectators to cheer them on at all stages of the race, participants can choose to take part in the full marathon of 26 miles (42km), the half marathon of 13 miles (21km) or a short marathon of 6 miles (10km).

 Santiago International Film Festival (August)